-Over the five-year period ended 31 July 2025, AGT delivered outperformance of its MSCI ACWI benchmark, with an NAV total return of 98.8%, surpassing the 81.0% return of the MSCI ACWI.
+Over the five-year period ended 31 July 2025, AGT delivered outperformance of its MSCI ACWI benchmark, with an NAV total return of 98.8%, comfortably surpassing the 81.0% return of the MSCI ACWI.

-AGT has achieved this over a period when many active managers have underperformed (as is evidenced in the peer group returns) and without holding any of the (largely US) mega-cap technology stocks which have been driving global
+What is remarkable is that AGT has achieved this over a period when most active managers have struggled (as is evidenced in the peer group returns) and without holding any of the (largely US) mega-cap technology stocks which have been driving global markets.
+The influence of this small cohort of companies can be seen in the much-lower returns generated by AGT's former benchmark, the MSCI ACWI ex US index, relative to the MSCI ACWI.